 - Stomach discomfort

 - Dry mouth

-- Slows the clotting of blood (people with bleeding disorders are particularly at risk)
+- Slow blood clotting (people with bleeding disorders are particularly at risk)

 - May increase the symptoms of autoimmune disease